 No, Microsoft allows you to link your existing work credentials when accessing other Microsoft-related services, but the two systems are not linked and we have no access to the data and information in your work system.

 Yes, we are only updating the way we authenticate a user to access our website and systems.

-The transition will occur over May and June.
+The transition will occur from May to July.

 Any email that is associated with Microsoft, this could be a work email address when that organisation uses Office 365 or an outlook email address.
 For these emails the existing password that you use to access your Microsoft associated account will need to be used.

 That is fine.
 You will still be able to use the Microsoft authentication platform and set a password that is associated with your email address.
 If you do not have an existing Microsoft account, you will be asked to enter a password when logging in, click 'Forgot password' to have a security code emailed to you which will then allow you to set a new password.

 Unfortunately, that isn’t possible as we’re using the Microsoft platform.
 If you use a Microsoft email in the GBCA system, the passwords need to be the same across other Microsoft software you currently use.
 To confirm, we do not store this data and using your Microsoft password with the GBCA website does not link GBCA with your work account.